-If you look at my Instagram, you will see two new projects—another New York apartment and a villa in Ibiza.
+If you look at my Instagram, you will see two other projects—another New York apartment and a villa in Ibiza.
 Both continue my interpretation of nature versus modernity.
 The Ibiza design is different because the customer has set certain limitations.
 The interior should be white.
 This is how it is traditionally in Spain or Greece.
 There are huge windows, and the interior is what is behind the window: the sea, the mountains, the trees.
 It has become a challenge for me.
 If Manhattan’s apartment is Mexico-infused, here I paid homage to the island of Lanzarote with its volcanic, surreal, Martian atmosphere.
 There are these round, crater-shaped arches.
 I wanted to shape the future.
 And I wanted to get away from a barren and banal design—no rectangular straight cabinets with a bed and two bedside tables.

 Have you been working on anything unexpected?